Welcome To The Fast!

 Suggested Beverage Chart

-Drink all you want from the Green Light List, modest amount from the Yellow Light List and almost none from Red Light List.
+Drink all you want from the Green Light List, a modest amount from the Yellow Light List, and almost none from the Red Light List.

 1. Water